 A simple and amazingly tasty bacon and bean soup.

 - 1 pound great white northern beans, picked over, rinsed and soaked overnight

-- 8 ounces bacon, cut into bite sized pieces
+- 8 ounces bacon, cut into 1 inch pieces

 - 1 cup onion, diced

 - 6 cups chicken broth (or vegetable broth)

 - 1 teaspoon thyme, chopped (or 1/2 teaspoon dried thyme)